 The long double pointed needles you can buy now mean that it is possible to hold more stitches on the needle with the weight of the knitting on your lap.
 So you can make a blanket all in one go.
 But even so there are advantages in making a blanket out of smaller squares.
 The traditional blanket made out of knitted squares was a useful way of using up oddments of yarn.
 Knitting individual squares means that you never have too many stitches on the needle at once.
 A blanket knitted all in one go can sag and stretch.
 But, the big problem with the traditional squares was sewing them together as this is difficult to do well.
 The sewing has to be firm but not lumpy.

 However, this pattern allows you to make a blanket out of squares without having to sew them together.
-The result has a much better tension than a sewn blanket.
+The result has a much better tension, drape and feel than a sewn blanket.

 Cast on 41 stitches.
 Knit one row.
 Turn.
 The right side of the work is now facing you.